bytefish/bytefish.de/blog/Elasticsearch_Example.md

 ### Client ###

-``NEST`` is the high-level client to interface with an Elasticsearch instance.
-In the example I am using a wrapper around an ``IElasticClient``, that makes it possible to create the search index and perform bulk inserts.
+[NEST] is the high-level client to interface with an Elasticsearch instance.
+In the example I am using a wrapper around the [IElasticClient](https://www.elastic.co/guide/en/elasticsearch/client/net-api/1.x/nest-connecting.html), that makes it possible to create the search index and perform bulk inserts.
 In order to use the mapping attributes, we are doing an ``AutoMap``, when defining the entity mapping.

 ```csharp